-Gotthard rivals Stelvio, Alpe d'Huez and Lacets de Montvernier
+Gotthard’s hairpins rival Stelvio, Alpe d'Huez, and Lacets de Montvernier.

 We are also treated to rangeland cattle and a couple waterfalls along this fairly brief climb.

 Gotthard Pass is included in the Grand Tour of Switzerland, a famous motor vehicle route that takes in many of the amazing and scenic views of Switzerland.